 i) Upon receipt of the MLME-SETPROTECTION.request(Rx_Tx) primitive, the MLME shall set the state of the STA to State 4.

-NOTE—Any MSDU fragments from the AP, and if management frame protection is in use, any MMPDU fragments from the AP, are discarded at this point (see 12.6.14), since fragments are required to be encrypted with the same key (see 10.5).
+NOTE—Any MSDU fragments from the AP or PCP, and if management frame protection is in use, any MMPDU fragments from the AP or PCP, are discarded at this point (see 12.6.14), since fragments are required to be encrypted with the same key (see 10.5).

 Change 11.3.5.3 AP or PCP association receipt procedures as follows: